-CHICAGO, July 19, 2018 - Prudential Capital Group provided $5.3 billion of senior debt and junior capital to middle-market companies and projects globally in the first half of 2018.
-Prudential Capital Group is a leading source of private capital for public and private companies and is the private capital arm of PGIM, the $1 trillion global investment management businesses of Prudential Financial, Inc. (NYSE: PRU).
+MEXICO CITY, October 16, 2018 - Prudential Capital Group opened a new Mexico City office as it continues to build relationships with and provide long-term capital to strong companies in a wide range of industries in Latin America, the company announced today.
+Prudential Capital Group is a leading source of private capital for public and private companies and is the private capital arm of PGIM, the $1 trillion global investment management businesses of Prudential Financial, Inc. (NYSE: PRU)

 When investors recall the third quarter of 2018, many may cite the fractures that occurred in certain corners of the fixed income market.
 In its fourth-quarter outlook, PGIM Fixed Income evaluates the extent of the damage, the factors that contributed to the periodic volatility, how these issues may unfold going forward, and the nature of the opportunities that lie ahead.